SAP/project-kb/prospector/README.md

 # Prospector

-Prospector is a tool to reduce the effort needed in finding security fixes forvulnerabilities in open source software.
-Two interfaces have been developed where the user can provide the information; a command line interface, and a dashboard developed in StreamLit.
-If Prospector is used to look for fix commits for a vulnerability which is in the NVD, the user only needs to provide the vulnerability identifier (CVE) and Prospector will create a vulnerability statement automatically through the NVD API.
+Prospector is a tool to reduce the effort needed to find security fixes for *known* vulnerabilities in open source software.

-A data engineering pipeline has been created.
-After a vulnerability statement has been provided or created, Prospector automatically selects a subset of the commits in the repository (with 93.5 recall).
-For all these commits, the commit message, timestamp and the git diff are obtained through the git command line interface.
-This is then processed into more information as the paths changed files.
-Afterwards, commits that do not change at least one code file are discarded from this selection (e.g. commits that just change the documentation of the project), resulting in a set of commits we treat as candidates to be the fix commit.

-For every candidate commit a ranking vector is created.
-This ranking vector is composed of multiple components that contain a numeric value, providing information on the candidate commit, such as the number of changed files and the lexical similarity with the vulnerability description.
-This ranking vector is then used to predict the probability of a ranking vector being the ranking vector of a fix commit, and sort the commits based on this probability score.
-The current model of Prospector is able to rank a fix commit in the top ten for 83 percent of the vulnerabilities.

 ![](docs/img/prospector.png)

+**WARNING** Please keep in mind that Prospector is a research prototype, currently under development: feel free to try it out, but do expect some rough edges.

+If you find an bug, please open an issue.
+I you can also fix the bug, please create a pull request (make sure it includes a test case that passes with your correction but fails without it)

 ## Setup

-Please keep in mind that Prospector is under development: feel free to try it out, but do expect some rough edges.

-The easiest way to set it up is to clone this repository and then run the following commands:
+The easiest way to set up Prospector is to clone this repository and then run the following commands:

 ```
 git clone https://github.com/sap/project-kb